 Do I have to know another language to participate?

-I want to apply to BTL Arabic as an international student, but I do not live in any of the countries listed.
+I want to apply to a session of Between the Lines (BTL) as an international student, but I do not live in any of the countries listed for this year.
 Can I still apply?

 How do you select students for the program?

 A selection committee reviews all applications and supplemental materials and determines the final group of participants.